Tuesday, February 23, 2021

 Having none of this shit in her new home, Angela took a broom near the door and calmly began sweeping her way toward the occupied Amazonian; when in a blur, Angela pirouetted low Capoeira style plunging the broom handle neatly upward into the whirling trine, twining it instantly into a maypole of uniquely Uruguayan design.
 Guildern embraced the startled virago like a Panda might palm a spitting kitten.

-“I often wondered what you did for entertainment when I was gone, ‘Be careful what you wish for, you might get it.’ - Oscar Wilde,” was all Angela muttered.
+"Be careful what you wish for, you might get it." - Oscar Wilde,” was all Angela muttered.

 +-+-+-

 “I’d like to make a phone call before I decide; it may be more practical for me to accept the government’s hospitality a little longer before I commit that sort of Bond.
-Do you know any of the government’s reasoning for making such an outrageous accusation?.”
-Sra, Ley was looking at her phone when he asked his question.
+Do you know any of the government’s reasoning for making such outrageous accusations?”

-“Apparently it was an irregularity with your baggage claim, and customs declaration - your suitcase contained $25,000 USD which you did not declare.”
+Sra, Ley glanced up from her phone replying, “Apparently it was an inconsistency between your baggage claim, and customs declaration.
+Your suitcase contained $25,000 USD that you hadn't declared.”

-“Man am glad to hear frm u - fnd atchd phtos of sme gys boostng rcpt @ counter w/ur signtur + affidvt frm clrk statng sme · hve arprt police rpt if necess. fotos enclsd” Mordecaise brought this back to the counselor looking hopeful, providing context where helpful.
+“Man am I glad to hear frm u - fnd atchd phtos of sme gys @ counter boostng rcpt w/ur signtur + affidvt frm clrk statng sme · hve arprt police rpt if necess. fotos enclsd” Mordecaise brought this back to the counselor looking hopeful, providing context where helpful.

 Sra.
 Ley was nodding into her phone when she took Mordecaise by his elbow guiding him through a labyrinth of hallways until he recognized the door of the Comandante from that morning, the door to his office read - “Comandante Fernando Gonzalez”.
-The door was answered by one half of the monolith bookends from the aeropuerto; he and Sra.
+The door was answered by one half of the monolithic bookends from the morning; he and Sra.
 Ley were ushered back into the portly Comandante’s diminutive office.
 “Sra.
-Ley has informed me you have documentation that will help clarify this unfortunate introduction to our tranquil community; may I see the exculpatory evidence?” holding out his pinkish paw.
+Ley has informed me you have documentation that will help untangle this unfortunate misunderstanding about our tranquil community; may I see the exculpatory evidence?” holding out his pinkish paw.

-“I’ll see what I can do” is all the preoccupied advocate would commit to.
-“Where are you staying?” she asked, “Guildern mentioned that you had a contact here in the valley.”
+“I’ll see what I can do,” was her preoccupied reply.
+“Where are you staying?” she then asked, “Guildern mentioned you had a contact here in the valley.”

 “Let me see if my contact can be reached.”
-He took out his phone and was checking for messages when Carina Abejas strode up to him from out of the mist of pedestrians one might find in front of any municipal building in any city of the world; she reached up behind his startled neck to pull his bearded face down where she nuzzled her mouth into his long beard and pulled his tongue into her mouth like an unreluctant morsel of exotic pasta at the end of a fine meal.
+He took out his phone and was checking for messages when Carina Abejas strode up to him from out of the mist of pedestrians one might find in front of any municipal building in any city of the world; she reached up behind his startled neck to pull his bearded face down where she nuzzled her mouth into his long beard and pulled his tongue into her open maw like the last morsel of exotic pasta at the end of a fine meal.

-Mordecaise gathered his dignity and bowed deeply to his advocate; thanking her profusely and backing up in tow by this newly intimate stranger, miming the universal “I’ll call” split fingers to his cheek for the benefit of the otherwise composed professional woman at the door to the police station; climbing into Carina’s ancient vehicle of doubtful mechanical integrity with an obviously confused Satyr’s leer wrapped around his bearded grin.
+Mordecaise gathered his wobbling dignity and bowed deeply to his advocate; thanked her profusely towed by this intimate stranger, miming the universal “I’ll call” using splayed fingers to his cheek.
+He calliopied into Carina’s ancient vehicle of considerable mileage wearing a keenly confused Satyr’s leer.

 +-+-+-

-Leslei had climbed out of the porcelain bathtub ready to take on the world when “Get up Standup” began playing on her phone; standing naked as she was born to be, she answered as such, “I’m dripping wet from a long soak; I’m happy - keep it that way,” she smiled into the phone while searching for a towel.
+Leslei had just climbed out of the porcelain bathtub ready to take on the world when “Get up Standup” began playing on her phone; standing naked as the day she was born, andanswered as such, “I’m dripping wet from a long soak and happy - keep it that way,” she smiled into the phone while searching for a towel.

-“Well good on ya’, what do you know, or have you just been soaking since you arrived.”
-Pasqual had not forgotten the weekend they’d met at a Rasta Rave in the Mojave Desert at the height of the 1st wave of Covid deaths.
-Social distancing and practical precautions manifested in that enlightened gathering by way of front to back sex, creative prophylactic masks and much focus on herbal research for heightened immunity through diet and prayer.
-He and Angela had agreed to a relationship time-out until she discovered her pregnancy the week following that weekend he and Leslei had spent making love to rock and roll music amid the rocks of the Mojave Desert - so near, yet so far.
+“Good on ya’, what have you learned, or just been soaking since you arrived.”
+Pasqual had not forgotten the weekend they’d met at a Rasta Rave in the Mojave Desert at the height of the 1st wave of deaths.
+Social distancing and practical precautions manifested in that enlightened gathering by way of front to back sex, creative prophylactic masks and intense focus on herbal research for heightened immunity through diet and prayer.
+He and Angela had agreed to a relationship time-out until she discovered her pregnancy the week following the weekend he and Leslei had spent making love to the rock and roll of amplified music amid the rocks of the Mojave Desert - so near, yet so far.

-“Ya’ may want to take notes: Demsford Schmuck took a 10 year lease on the cottage where I am not staying - a fluke; he was making regular pilgrimages to Plum Village about 600 km North by Northwest from Aix; it’s not clear whether his interest was sectarian or aesthetic.
-There is a large body of his work specific to Aix, as well as sketchbooks full of drawings annotated “Plum Village,” he was no dilettante.
-I spoke on the phone with the sitting Bhikkhu of Plum Village, Thich Tok Longh trying to determine whether to go now or later.
-As you know Demsford was comatose when shipped back to Aix, where he subsequently died from an intracerebral hemorrhage.
-I am waiting on permission from his estate to access the autopsy that was conducted in Aix.
+“Ya’ may want to take notes, asshole: Demsford Schmuck took a 10 year lease on the cottage where I am now staying - a fluke; he'd been making regular pilgrimages to Plum Village about 600 km North by Northwest from Aix; it’s not clear whether his interest was sectarian or aesthetic.
+There is a large body of his work specific to Aix, as well as sketchbooks full of drawings annotated “Plum Village;” he was no dilettante.
+I spoke on the phone with the sitting Bhikkhu of Plum Village, Thich Tok Longh trying to determine whether to go there now or later.
+As you know Demsford was comatose when shipped back to Aix, where he died from an intracerebral hemorrhage.
+I am waiting on permission from his estate to access the autopsy conducted in Aix.
 By all accounts, there were no suspicious circumstances; it’s access to his medical history that’s a little tangled, especially with Reynaldo’s death in Vietnam 6 months later; perhaps you can help with that?”
-Pasqual was accustomed to Leslei’s attention to detail but struggling with the disorientation of travel and the density of her report.
+Pasqual was accustomed to Leslei’s attention to detail but had to focus in order make sense through the fog of travel against the density of her report.

-Like a tennis game between old friends Pasqual leaped in when the ball landed in his court,“It’s not clear what has happened to Mordecaise - he was jailed on arrival in Oaxaca; i just got a text from him that he’s free and alls well.
-We’re going to need a way to handshake info - I will not use ‘clouds’, they’re not secure, and this is no longer a routine estate; it’s beginning to look like a snowball gaining mass rolling through an avalanche - social media & email are no way to organize; any one of us could be neutralized in an instant.
+Like a tennis game between old friends Pasqual lept in when the ball landed in his court, “It’s not clear what has happened to Mordecaise - he was jailed on arrival to Oaxaca; I just got a text from him that he’s free and all's well.
+We’re going to need a way to 'handshake' data - I still won't use ‘clouds’, they’re not secure, and this is no longer a routine estate; it’s beginning to look like a snowball massing ever larger by rolling through an avalanche - social media & email are no way to organize; any one of us could be neutralized in an instant.
 The two goons that waylaid Mordecaise could’ve been agents of the corporate empire · My sense is that the ‘Al Qaeda’ model would be a more robust rubric, any thoughts?”

-Leslei had been thinking along the same lines; the best, she asserted, was ‘hiding in plain sight; the last place they’d look’.
-Pasqual nodded to himself and suggested to Leslei, “coded transmissions on the fb newsfeed, is good, let’s normalize channels.
+Leslei had been thinking along the same lines; the best cover, she'd always asserted, was ‘hiding in plain sight; the last place they’ll look’.
+Pasqual nodded to himself and suggested, “coded transmissions on the fb newsfeed, is good, let’s normalize channels.
 You contact Angela and work out the details; we should include random key changes, keeping the whole thing as simple as possible.
 Good work girl - mindfulness may be our only friend · yes?” more by way of closing; they hung up on each other

 +-+-+-

-Mordecaise was butt naked in front of a fire pit outside the temezcal in which they’d spent the afternoon discussing the death of Domhall Schmuck.
-After Carina explained her behavior at their introduction in front of the police headquarters, - he was deeply impressed and much calmed by her rational quick wittedness; what better cover than two long lost lovers unexpectedly reunited, however her explanation of Domhall’s last days beleaguered even the hyper-vigilant mind of Herr Liszt; his reacquaintance with the gentle magic of mezcal smoothed the tangles of the day and left him feeling curious and alert.
+Mordecaise was buck naked in front of a fire pit outside the temezcal in which they’d spent the afternoon discussing the death of Domhall Schmuck.
+After Carina had explained her behavior at their introduction in front of the police headquarters, - he was deeply impressed and much calmed by her logical quick wittedness; what better cover than two intimates unexpectedly reunited, however her explanation of Domhall’s last days beleaguered even the hyper-vigilant mind of Herr Liszt; his reacquaintance with the gentle magic of mezcal smoothed the tangles of the day and left him feeling curious and alert.

-The lattice of shade from the setting sun through the Guaje grove of Carina’s Artist Colony created a dappled fabric of light and dark that helped Mordecaise frame connections about the disparate parts of this far flung puzzle which began as a phone call less than 2 weeks earlier.
-His regard for the Schmuck family had transfigured from the venal odor of commerce that normally explained his sideline estate investigations into a deeper tragedy about 3 dead orphans in a tragic world defined by the dead and dying of the past decade - he felt deep gratitude to be alive and standing where he was.
+The lattice of shade from a setting sun through the Guaje grove of Carina’s Artist Colony created a dappled fabric of light and dark that helped Mordecaise frame disparate connections between parts of this far flung puzzle which began as a phone call less than 2 weeks earlier.
+His regard for the Schmuck family had transfigured from the venal odor of commerce that normally defined his sideline estate investigations, into a much deeper tragedy about 3 dead orphans in a tragic world defined by the dead and dying of the past decade - he felt deep gratitude to be alive and standing.

 Monday, February 8, 2021